 Who Is Melania Trump?

-Melania Trump (born Melanija Knavs, Germanized to Melania Knauss) was born on April 26, 1970, in Novo Mesto, Slovenia (then part of communist Yugoslavia).
+Melania was born Melanija Knavs, Germanized to Melania Knauss on April 26, 1970, in Novo Mesto, Slovenia (then part of communist Yugoslavia).
 Her father was a car dealer and her mother was a designer for children's clothing.
 She grew up in a modest home with her younger sister and later discovered she had an older half brother, whom her father had from a previous relationship.

 Marriage to Donald Trump

-In 2006, Trump gave birth to Barron William Trump.
+In 2006, Melania gave birth to Barron William Trump.
 Their son is husband Donald's fifth child.
 That same year she also became a U.S. citizen.

 Presidential Campaign Trail

-Shortly thereafter, Trump staff writer Meredith McIver took responsibility for the gaffe, claiming she accidentally included part of Obama's speech in Trump's talking points.
+Shortly thereafter, Melania staff writer Meredith McIver took responsibility for the gaffe, claiming she accidentally included part of Obama's speech in Melania's talking points.
 McIver issued the following statement explaining what transpired:

 "In working with Melania on her recent first lady speech, we discussed many people who inspired her and messages she wanted to share with the American people.
 A person she has always liked is Michelle Obama.
 Over the phone, she read me some passages from Mrs. Obama’s speech as examples.
 I wrote them down and later included some of the phrasing in the draft that ultimately became the final speech."

-On November 8, 2016, Donald Trump won the majority of electoral college votes and was elected the 45th president of the United States in a stunning defeat of Hillary Clinton.
+On November 8, 2016, Donald won the majority of electoral college votes and was elected the 45th president of the United States in a stunning defeat of Hillary.
 With her husband’s victory, Melania became the first foreign-born U.S. first lady since Louisa Adams, John Quincy Adams’s wife, who was born in London.